Sexual Harassment in the Workplace

 Workplace sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 Sexual harassment can also mean offensive remarks about a person’s sex.

-Understanding sexual harassment laws helps you know how to handle sexual harassment in the workplace.
-A New York sexual harassment lawyer can protect your rights.
+Are you struggling with how to handle sexual harassment in the workplace?
+A New York sexual harassment lawyer can help.

 Know Your Rights: What is Sexual Harassment in the Workplace?

 Sexual harassment is a form of sex discrimination.

 You are entitled to a working environment free from sexual harassment in NYC.
 Workplace sexual harassment is against the law.

 Examples of sexual harassment in the workplace include pressuring coworkers to engage in a sexual relationship, making offensive comments at work, or unwanted physical contact.

 Men can be the victims of sexual harassment.